Part 1 continued: ChatGPT Snake code

 npm run dev

 Use the arrow keys, hit a wall, restart, and eat food.
-That manual check is small, but it tells you whether the generated component is a usable baseline or only a code-shaped answer.
+That manual check is small.
+It tells you whether the generated component is a usable baseline or only a code-shaped answer.

 Starter leftovers

 The snake-chatgpt/src/App.css file still contains default Vite starter styles such as .logo, .card, and .read-the-docs.
-The generated game does not use those classes.
+The generated game doesn't use those classes.

-That is worth noticing because chat apps often leave project cleanup to you.
-A coding assistant can help with that cleanup because it can look through which files and classes are still referenced.
+Notice this, because chat apps often leave project cleanup to you.
+A coding assistant can help, since it can look through which files and classes are still referenced.